 A solid marketing strategy is important for any business.
-As we know, including video in that strategy will be essential if you want to keep ahead of the curve – regardless of whether you’re a large corporation, start-up or local business.
+As we know, including video in that strategy will be essential if you want to keep ahead of the curve… Regardless of whether you’re a large corporation, start-up or local business.

-If you are a small business or start-up, there may not be a lot of spare funds to invest in video or, if you’re new to the video marketing world, you might be looking to keep that investment small to begin with.
+If you are a small business or start-up, there may not be a lot of spare funds to invest in video.
+Or, if you’re new to the video marketing world, you might be looking to keep that investment small to begin with.

 There are many elements that make up a video production.
-If you’re looking to hire a video production company, it’s important to understand and consider each of these elements so you’re aware of all the costs that will make up a quote.
+If you’re looking to hire a video production agency, it’s important to understand and consider each of these elements so you’re aware of all the costs that will make up a quote.

-Before a production company even thinks about hitting record, there’s a lot of planning and preparation to be done.
+Before a video production agency even thinks about hitting record, there’s a lot of planning and preparation to be done.
 It can take many hours to brainstorm and develop a concept.
 Then there’s scriptwriting and storyboarding; all important stages if you want filming to be efficient and successful.
 Each of these steps will incur an hourly charge or a pre-agreed sum.

 There can be many costs involved in the filming stage of production depending on the scale of the project.
 The biggest costs will often be crew, studio or location hire, film equipment and lighting.
 A typical crew member can cost between £100 – £500 per day and camera kit between £250 – £3,000 per day.
 Studio hire can be hundreds of pounds per day – and that doesn’t even include set design!